How Much Does It Cost to Declaw a Cat? (2026 Guide)

 Tendonectomy

-A tendonectomy is an alternative procedure where the tendons controlling the claw’s movement are cut.
-Cats keep their claws but cannot extend them.
-This procedure has its risks and may lead to abnormal claw growth.
-It’s important to discuss this option with your vet.
+A tendonectomy cuts the tendons that control claw movement.
+The cat keeps its claws but cannot extend them.
+This procedure carries its own risks and may lead to abnormal claw growth.
+Discuss this option carefully with your vet.
+Note: Some recent U.S. laws prohibit tendonectomy alongside declawing (see FAQ for details).

 Pre-surgery Considerations